jervisfm/JenkinsTraub/README.md

 Testing
 ========
-A unit testing methodology was followed in the writing of this program.
-Test written can be found in the poly_test.py file.
-You can run all the tests by executing that file.
+A unit testing methodology was followed in the development of this program.
+Tests written can be found in the poly_test.py file.
+You can run all the tests by executing that file and ensuring that everything is working as expected.

 `$ python poly_test.py`